Eggheads (game show): History

 The show began in 2003 with Dermot Murnaghan as the presenter.
 From 2008, Jeremy Vine presented when Murnaghan was hosting the spinoff series.
 After the spin-off show finished, Murnaghan and Vine continued to host the series on a rotational basis, with Murnaghan typically hosting the first half of each series and Vine taking over for the second half.
-From series 16 Vine became the sole presenter.
+From series 16, Vine became the sole presenter.

 The series originally broadcast on BBC One at lunchtime beginning in November 2003, and later moved to a primetime slot on BBC Two from 2005 to 2020.

-On 31 December 2016 the quiz made a brief cameo in BBC One’s Peter Pan Goes Wrong TV special.
+On 31 December 2016, the quiz made a brief cameo in BBC One’s Peter Pan Goes Wrong TV special.

 On 12 March 2021, after a year's hiatus during the COVID-19 pandemic, it was announced on Jeremy Vine's titular Channel 5 programme that the quiz show would be moving to Channel 5 with Vine and the most recent Eggheads returning.
 The new series premiered on 4 October 2021, and alongside a studio change, only four Eggheads and four contestants now played at a time with a reduction to three one-on-one rounds to accommodate advert breaks (due to Channel 5's status as a commercial broadcaster).
 Due to social distancing restrictions, the desks were lengthened and perspex screens were added.
 The first challengers, playing for charity, were Jay's Virtual Quiz, who had become a fundraising hit on social media during the pandemic.
-An additional Egghead was featured on the opening credits and competed from week two.
+An additional Egghead (Olav Bjortomt) was featured on the opening credits and competed from week two.

+In May 2024, it was revealed that the show has been permanently shelved and Vine said that 'he hasn't filmed an episode for over a year'.